 Ball drops in after more than 10 seconds.

-Rule 18-2 Ball at Rest Moved by Player, Partner, Caddie or Equipment in Match Play.
+Rule 18-2 Ball at Rest Moved by Player, Partner, Caddie or Equipment.

 Moving the ball (accidentally), or touching it purposely (except with a club in the act of addressing it).